 Do you find the idea of discussing contraception awkward?
 If so, you’re not alone.
-In June 2018 a study by ellaOne, the most effective morning after pill, found that one in five 17-35 year-olds have never discussed contraception with a new partner.
+In June 2018 a study by ellaOne, the UK’s most popular morning after pill* found that one in five 17-35 year-olds have never discussed contraception with a new partner.

 Worse still, a study by YouGov found that 47% of 16-24-year-olds didn’t use protection with a new partner, while a shocking 1 in 10 have never used a condom in their lives.